 There are three ways to turn your deck or patio into additional living space in your home: a screened in porch or a three season room or four season sunroom.

-Whether you’re moving into a rental property while you remodel your home, or you’re setting up a temporary kitchen in the dining room while your kitchen is being redone, remodeling can be disruptive.
+Whether you’re moving into a rental property while you remodel your home, or you’re setting up a temporary kitchen in the dining room while your kitchen is being redone, the remodel construction schedule can be disruptive.
 Our homes are the nucleus of our lives, so it’s only natural to want to know how long your remodeling project will take.
 While we can apply the law of averages to give you a realistic expectation based on past experience, how long it will take to remodel your home is dependent on a number of factors.

-Most of the time when a homeowner asks, “How long will it take to remodel my kitchen?” they’re referring only to the construction portion of the project – the messy, loud, inconvenient and disruptive part television shows depict to be the absolute worst.
+Most of the time when a homeowner asks, “How long will it take to remodel my kitchen?” they’re referring only to the construction portion of the project – the messy, loud, inconvenient, and disruptive part television shows depict to be the absolute worst.
 We get it.
-That’s the time you’ll have to rearrange your house, your routine and live in some state of mess.
+That’s the time you’ll have to rearrange your house, your routine, and live in some state of mess.
 What’s important to note — the construction phase is only one part of the entire process and it comes at the very end.
 When speaking with our clients about timing, we find it gives them a better idea of the true time commitment when we talk about the process as a whole.

 While most design-build remodeling firms are likely to have a similar process, we can only speak for ourselves.
 Here’s a brief outline of our process, and the steps that have to happen before the hammers ever start swinging: